clinics

 Where are these services provided?

-NSS direct care nursing respite services are provided in the home/community setting.
-Delegated care is almost always provided in the school setting.
+NSS in-home respite services are provided in the family home setting.
+School based care is provided in the K-12 school setting.

 Who pays for these services?